Infimum and supremum: Formal definition

+We can also define suprema & infima without restricting to sets.
+For example, there is no set containing all cardinal numbers (and there is no greatest cardinal number), but the axiom of choice implies that every set of cardinal numbers has a least upper bound among cardinal numbers.
+The axiom of choice is equivalent to the statement that every nonempty set of cardinal numbers has a minimum element (which is also the infimum of the set).
+The empty set of cardinal numbers has many lower bounds but no greatest lower bound among cardinal numbers.

 Existence and uniqueness

 Infima and suprema do not necessarily exist.
 Existence of an infimum of a subset $S$ of $P$ can fail if $S$ has no lower bound at all, or if the set of lower bounds does not contain a greatest element.
-However, if an infimum or supremum does exist, it is unique.
+(An example of this is the subset $\{ x \in \mathbb{Q} : x^2 < 2 \}$ of $\mathbb{Q}$.
+It has upper bounds, such as 1.5, but no supremum in $\mathbb{Q}$.)

 Consequently, partially ordered sets for which certain infima are known to exist become especially interesting.
 For instance, a lattice is a partially ordered set in which all nonempty finite subsets have both a supremum and an infimum, and a complete lattice is a partially ordered set in which all subsets have both a supremum and an infimum.
 More information on the various classes of partially ordered sets that arise from such considerations are found in the article on completeness properties.

 If the supremum of a subset $S$ exists, it is unique.
 If $S$ contains a greatest element, then that element is the supremum; otherwise, the supremum does not belong to $S$ (or does not exist).
 Likewise, if the infimum exists, it is unique.
 If $S$ contains a least element, then that element is the infimum; otherwise, the infimum does not belong to $S$ (or does not exist).